ceph/teuthology/docs/docker-compose/README.md

   * Advantage: Can run all Ceph tests
   * Disadvantage: Requires lab access

+Additionally, there are two modes of execution:
+* One-shot (the default): Containers start up, schedule and run the `teuthology:no-ceph` suite, and shut down.
+Success or failure is indicated by the `start.sh` exit code.
+* Wait: Containers start up, and `teuthology-dispatcher` is started, but no jobs are scheduled.
+Runs until the user presses Ctrl-C or `docker-compose down` is run.

-In both cases, the teuthology container will be built with code from the repository clone that's currently in use.
+The teuthology container will be built with code from the repository clone that's currently in use.

 ## Prerequisites